swaldman/sbt-ethereum/README.md

     > ~compile

-To deploy one of the contracts in your `src/main/solidity` directory, use the `ethDeployOnly` task:
+To deploy one of the contracts in your `src/main/solidity` directory, use the `ethContractSpawnOnly` task:

-    > ethDeployOnly my_contract
+    > ethContractSpawnOnly my_contract

 If your contracts are already compiled, tab completion will help you select a deployable contract.